helins/kafka.clj/README.md

 are aggregated in 2 seconds windows (it is best to run the producer example a few times first).

 First, we need a builder.
-Then we add a stream fetching records from "my-topic".
+Then, we add a stream fetching records from "my-topic".
 Records are then grouped into our categories and then each category is windowed in 2 seconds windows.
 Each window is then reduced for computing a sum.
-Then we are ready and we can build a topology out of our builder.
+Then, we are ready and we can build a topology out of our builder.
 It is always a good idea to have a look at the description of the built topology to have a better idea of what is created by the high-level API.

-A window store is then retrieved and then each window for each category is printed.
+A window store is then retrieved and each window for each category is printed.

 ```clj
 (def topology